 - Retention rebate

-Market development funds (MDF) – Marketers within your channel partner teams use MDFs for a wide range of initiatives, often with the goal of increasing their local brand awareness.
+Marketers within your channel partner teams use MDFs for a wide range of initiatives, often to increase their local brand awareness.
 Examples of how a company might use MDFs:

 - Get a booth at a trade show